I'm a freelance writer and IT tech. I love cats and studying various breeds.

 The Munchkin or Dwarf cat earned its moniker from its small stature and abnormally short legs.
 This cat is another product of genetic engineering after two stray kittens were discovered with the anomaly.
 Although they are cute and cuddly, Munchkins are, for the most part, disabled.
 Without the long legs and agility of regular cats, their mobility is severely limited.
 Turning cats into cripples just seems really wrong.

 Like most cats that don't look like cats, the werewolf appearance is due to irregular fur growth patterns.
-The patches of hair form tufts that give this cat the menacing appearance.
+The patches of hair form tufts that give this cat its menacing appearance.

 Other than the hair condition, these cats are strikingly normal.
 But they look cool!